N Nathan Avery Dev

 Good reply: "Thanks [first name]!
 Glad we got the AC sorted before the heat wave hit.
 The replacement evap coil we put in should run quiet for another 8-10 years.
 Holler if you want us back for the spring tune-up — I'll remind you in April."

 The good reply is doing three things: it confirms specifics (the heat wave, the part), it tells the prospect what your service quality looks like, and it nurtures repeat business.
-ServiceTitan's data showed that shops doing this consistently had a 17% higher conversion rate on profile views.
+Shops that reply this way consistently give the next prospect more reasons to call.

 The compound effect (and what to NOT do)

-If you implement the SMS-text-link system, the negative-review reply discipline, and the second-shot tactic for old customers, the math compounds:
+If you implement the SMS-text-link system, the negative-review reply discipline, and the second-shot tactic for old customers, the math compounds over time:

 What to NOT do: buy reviews.
 Pay for "review services" that promise 50 reviews in a week.
 Use any service that simulates customer accounts.
 Google's spam detection on this has been good since 2023 and will nuke your profile when caught.
 The damage from one profile suspension exceeds the cumulative benefit of any number of fake reviews.